Federal Priority Streamgages (FSP)

-At the core of NSIP will be a set of USGS-funded streamgages strategically positioned across the country that are continuously operated to fulfill five Federal needs for streamflow information.
+At the core of the FPS will be a set of USGS-funded streamgages strategically positioned across the country that are continuously operated to fulfill five Federal needs for streamflow information.
 These will be a permanent set of core streamgages from which streamflow information would be delivered in real time, uncompromised by changing support from funding partners.

 In designing this proposed network, USGS personnel selected active USGS streamgages whenever possible.
 If none existed, they turned to either inactive USGS streamgages or streamgages operated by other agencies.
 If none of these possibilities were available, they proposed initiating a new streamgage for NSIP.
 In those instances where another agency's streamgages are apart of the design, the USGS would provide funding to that agency to assure that their streamgages follow NSIP requirements for data collection and data delivery.